 What to expect on board

-This past year, domestic carriers American and Delta revived complimentary meals in the main cabin on select transcontinental flights.
+This past year, several domestic carriers revived complimentary meals in the main cabin on select transcontinental flights.
 American offers continental breakfast or boxed lunch on flights from New York to Los Angeles and San Francisco.
-Delta offers complimentary coach meals on the same routes as American, as well as on a dozen more of their longest domestic routes, including New York to Honolulu.
 Hawaiian Airlines is known for offering tasty island-inspired meals for coach passengers.
 For shorter flights, pretzels, cookies and nonalcoholic beverages are standard freebies on American and United.

-Delta and JetBlue have the best variety of complimentary snacks for all passengers.
-Coach offerings that are available to purchase on domestic flights are limited to a small selection of overpriced snacks such as trail mix, chips, cookies and candy.
+JetBlue has a wider-than-most variety of complimentary snacks for all passengers.
+Coach offerings that are available to purchase on many domestic flights are limited to a small selection of overpriced snacks such as trail mix, chips, cookies and candy.
 Flights longer than three hours will usually offer simple sandwiches, wraps and cheese plates to purchase as well, although some airlines only accept credit or debit cards for payment.
 Most international flights continue to offer complimentary meals in coach, with the exception of shorter flights (e.g., Miami to the Caribbean).

 Order a special meal